Skip to content

 If you can demonstrate any of these in a quantifiable way, they are worth adding to your CV.
 Even skills like empathy, adaptability, dependability, communication, and time management are worth noting.
 As long as you can back up your claim, listing skills such as these shows that you have an openness to learning, change, and are a good team player.
 All positive attributes that show you will be a benefit to any employer.

-Gain new qualifications or accreditations – Feeling like you’re underqualified or lack the experience to switch into a new career is natural.
+Feeling like you’re underqualified or lack the experience to switch into a new career at 40 is natural.
 Although we can guarantee your skills are going to be more relevant than you think, there is no getting around the specific knowledge needed to carry out any job.
 Luckily, there are plenty of courses and opportunities to learn.

 The internet is an abundant resource of information and finding the right places to look can feel overwhelming; this is why we created the CTT Professional Services programme.
 We noticed that having a welcoming space where people can begin their journey into the professional adviser sector was sorely missing, and professionals in other industries have begun to do the same.